-The Department of Pediatric Dentistry will hold its first Alumni Day for Pediatric Dentists June 15-16 at the InterContinental Hotel Cleveland's Bank of America Amphitheater (9801 Carnegie Ave. in Cleveland).
-A complimentary breakfast, lunch and social reception will be offered.
-12 hours of Continuing Education Credit are available.
+The Department of Pediatric Dentistry held its first Alumni Day for Pediatric Dentists in June 2018 at the InterContinental Hotel Cleveland's Bank of America Amphitheater (9801 Carnegie Ave. in Cleveland).
+A complimentary breakfast, lunch and social reception were offered, along with 12 hours of Continuing Education Credit.

 - Friday, June 15, 8-11 a.m.: Martha Ann Keels, DDS, PhD—"Owning the Eruption Table: Hot Burps, Sour Candles and Dental Hot Mess"

 - Friday, June 15, 2-4 p.m.: Jed Best, DDS, MS—"Fact and Fiction, Clinical Decisions – Modern Technology & Methods Pediatric Dentists Should Know More About"

 - Saturday, June 16, 8 a.m.-noon: David Rothman, DDS—"It Can't Happen Here!
 Medical and Sedation Emergencies in Children"

 - Saturday, June 16, 2-4 p.m.: Scott Goodman, DDS, MS—"Smart Business, Smart Decisions – Types of Private Practice and Managing Business"